kojix2/cry-wasm/README.md

 1. The compiled byte_code is loaded and an instance of Wasmer is created.
 1. The target method is dynamically redefined to call a Wasmer function.

+## Limitations

+* CryWasm allows you to define functions, not Crystal methods
+  * default arguments, keyword arguments, and block arguments are not available.
-Currently, only numbers are accepted as arguments.
-In the future, strings will also be acceptable.
+* Currently, only numbers are accepted as arguments.
+In the future, strings may also be acceptable.

 ## Installation